UviDTE-UviSpace/uvispace-documentation/Tutorials.rst

   connection of different components with third state features, using small number of signals, saving pins and space in the board.
 - **Conduit:** It is a point to point connection between two conduit signals.
   It is used when none of the previous interfaces can be used.
-It is tipically used to export signals outside of *Qsys* and represent the particular interface of some chip.
-It is also used to connect two componnets with custom user-defined interface between them.
+It is typically used to export signals outside of *Qsys* and represent the particular interface of some chip.
+It is also used to connect two components with custom user-defined interface between them.

 Using the standard buses makes the connection between components fast because